Marsh Hill Primary School

 Key Objectives

-• To promote emotional well-being, resilience, and self-regulation.
+• Promote emotional well-being, resilience, and self-regulation.

-• To foster positive relationships and social skills.
+• Foster positive relationships and social skills.

-• To build confidence and independence in learning.
+• Build confidence and independence in learning.

 Environment Features